How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 If the property was managed through a letting agency or property management company, contact them directly.
 They may hold your deposit on the landlord’s behalf or have a contract obligation under their management agreement.

-Local council housing departments can also be a useful contact point.
-In some cases, they have the authority to intervene when a landlord is unreachable, and a renter’s rights are being ignored.
+Local council housing departments can also help.
+In some cases, they have the authority to intervene when a landlord is unreachable and a renter’s rights are being ignored.

 Filing a Complaint With a Housing Authority or Tribunal